Insperity (NSP)

 Insperity competes with the PEO divisions of large business services companies like Automatic Data Processing (NASDAQ:ADP) and Paychex (NASDAQ:PAYX), as well as other national PEO providers such as TriNet Group (NYSE:TNET), Vensure, and Rippling.

-As you can see below, Insperity’s sales grew at a solid 8.6% compounded annual growth rate over the last five years.
+As you can see below, Insperity grew its sales at an impressive 9.4% compounded annual growth rate over the last five years.
 This shows it had high demand, a useful starting point for our analysis.

 Insperity Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Insperity’s recent performance shows its demand has slowed as its annualized revenue growth of 4.1% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+Insperity’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 2.8% over the last two years was well below its five-year trend.
 Insperity Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and indicates its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin

-Analyzing the trend in its profitability, Insperity’s operating margin decreased by 3.3 percentage points over the last five years.
+Looking at the trend in its profitability, Insperity’s operating margin decreased by 3.2 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Insperity’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Insperity Trailing 12-Month Operating Margin (GAAP)